We equip people with the skills, knowledge, and support

 The Fundraising Bright Spots Program: Making Fundraising Work for You

-Applications are open!
 Through the new Fundraising Bright Spots Program, leaders from social change organizations will learn, adapt, and apply practices from successful grassroots fundraising models and individual donor programs to move their missions forward.
-Learn more and apply here.

 The Fundraising Academy for Communities of Color

-is an intensive training and coaching program specifically for fundraising staff, board members, and other volunteers within nonprofits based in communities of color.
-Read more.
+An intensive training and coaching program specifically for fundraising staff, board members, and other volunteers within nonprofits based in communities of color.

 Leadership Development Program for Managers and Executives Serving Transition-Age Youth